daveg1/hackathon-2020-attendr/README.md

-# hackathon-2020-attendr
+# Attendr App
-Hackathon 2020 — A new and improved Attendr website design.
+A new and improved Attendr app.
+Produced as part of the RGU Hackathon 2020.